Lawrence E. Golub: Personal life

 Golub is married to American businesswoman and television personality Karen Finerman, president and chief executive of New York-based hedge fund Metropolitan Capital Advisors.
-They are the parents of two sets of twins.

 Golub is active in charitable and civic organizations.
 Golub and his family actively support medical research to advance treatments for Parkinson's disease at several leading institutions.
 In 2001, he established the Golub Stem Cell Initiative for Parkinson's with a $500,000 donation to the New York Stem Cell Foundation.
 He also funded a Parkinson's research effort within the Harvard Stem Cell Institute, which currently focuses on Parkinson's, juvenile diabetes, and ALS.

 Golub was Chairman of Mosholu Preservation Corporation, a non-profit developer and manager of low-income housing in the Bronx.
 He served for fifteen years as a trustee of Montefiore Medical Center, the university hospital of the Albert Einstein College of Medicine.
 He also served for six years as a trustee of Horace Mann School and for five years on the Harvard University Committee for Science and Engineering.